DanielFortuyn/leiden/index.md

 ### Terrassen (bonus)
 ---
 If the wheater is good.
 Do what all dutch people to, go into the city and sit outside to have a drink.
 It is the dutch equivalent of a beergarden.
 We can recommend the following locations.
-If you are going, please do not forget to order the typical dutch **BITTERBALLEN** it is a treat and should not be missed!!
+If you are going, please do not forget to order the typical dutch **bitterballen** it is a treat and should not be missed!!

 #### Annies & De Nieuwe Rijn
 Along de nieuwe rijn there are many terraces, it is the go-to location for dutch people. definetly worth the visit.
 Top of the bill however is the terrace of *annies verjaardag*.
 It is a floating terrace at the conjunction of both parts of the old river.
 It is not specifically good, but a nice place to visit.
 Watch out, if the sun is out, it is probably full.